zeyongj/zeyongj/README.md

 - 👀 I’m interested in computer science and mathematics.
 - 🌱 I’m currently learning natural language processing.
 - 💞️ I’m looking to collaborate on data science.
 - 📫 For more information, please check https://www.zeyongjin.net.
+- :email: To contact me, send an email to zeyongj@gmail.com.

 <!---
 zeyongj/zeyongj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.